General Education Student Learning Outcomes

 Identify, describe, and explain key themes, principles, and terminology; the history, theory and/or methodologies used; and social institutions, structures and processes.
 Apply formal and informal qualitative or quantitative analysis effectively to examine the processes and means by which individuals make personal and group decisions.
 Assess and analyze ethical perspectives in individual and societal decisions.
 Communicate knowledge, thoughts and reasoning clearly and effectively.

-* All SLOs and have been updated by the General Education Commitee as of Jan.
-2018.
+* All SLOs and have been updated by the General Education Committee as of Aug.
+2024.